sestaton/WorldCupStats/README.md

 **INSTALLATION**

-Perl must be installed to use WorldCup, and there are a couple of external modules required.
+Perl must be installed to use WorldCupStats, and there are a couple of external modules required.
 If you have [cpanminus](https://metacpan.org/pod/App::cpanminus), installation can be done with a single command:

-    cpanm git://github.com/sestaton/WorldCup.git
+    cpanm git://github.com/sestaton/WorldCupStats.git

-Alternatively, download the latest [release](https://github.com/sestaton/WorldCup/releases) and run the following command in the top directory:
+Alternatively, download the latest [release](https://github.com/sestaton/WorldCupStats/releases) and run the following command in the top directory:

     perl Makefile.PL